Choose an authentication approach

 - AWS access portal URL: of the form

-https://d-xxxxxxxxxx.awsapps.com/start(or your custom subdomain) - Identity Center region: the region where Identity Center is enabled, which may differ from your Bedrock region
+https://d-xxxxxxxxxx.awsapps.com/start(or your custom subdomain) - Identity Center region: the region where Identity Center is enabled, which may differ from your Amazon Bedrock region

 - Permission set name: the name you gave the permission set above